-- The parent who is currently spending time with the children is responsible for transporting them to the other parent.
+- The parent who is currently spending time with the children should be responsible for transporting them to the other parent.
 In doing so, the driving parent has the ability to arrive in a timely fashion and say his or her goodbyes in the car.
-Unless the child is of very tender years, the parent doing the driving can simply remain in the car.
+Unless the child is very young, the parent doing the driving can simply remain in the car.
 The other parent can wait at his or her front door.
 The children can have their private and meaningful goodbyes in the car and, likewise, they can be emotionally free upon entering their other home.
 There is very little opportunity for unpleasant conversation, remarks, or dirty looks.
 No one is caught in the middle of anything; even a door slam has little meaning or effect, and is therefore unlikely to occur.

-Another major benefit to this method is the wonderful subliminal message that comes with it.
+Another major benefit to this method is the wonderful message that comes with it.
 By taking your children to be with their other parent, to a certain extent, you are expressing approval of that relationship and are taking some responsibility for maintaining it.
 The driving parent also has the responsibility to make sure everything that needs to be done prior to departure is completed in a timely fashion.
 Remember, when you are in the driver’s seat, you control the process.